Specialties: Economic and urban geography; international trade; manufacturing; economic development; and geography

 His second research focus, on geography education, is informed by the above work, basically centered on how to introduce and investigate central concepts in economic geography in introductory- and upper-level undergraduate coursework.
 Research on this topic has examined the ways in which students can analyze essential concepts and models through the use of online cases studies focused on advanced manufacturing, international trade, supply chains, and economic development.
 In turn, such explorations can illustrate the impacts of globalization at various scales.

-Ron is the Associate Vice Provost & Director of Honors & Scholars.
-He is the former Head of the Department of Geography and offers courses such as: Geography of the Global Economy, Cities in a World System, and Emerging Landscapes of East Asia.
-He also serves on the faculty of the Asian Studies interdisciplinary program.
+Ron was the Associate Vice Provost & Director of Honors & Scholars Programs.
+He offers courses such as: Geography of the Global Economy, Cities in a World System, and Emerging Landscapes of East Asia.